Offrly Sale Valuation Accuracy Report (2026)

 How we compare to the rest of the market

 Mainstream automated valuation models — the postcode-average tools most free portals run on — publish hit-rate-within-±10% figures broadly in the 60–70% band.
-Offrly's differentiator isn't just the point estimate, it's the model architecture: a photo-aware AI that reads each comparable's photos for condition and garden quality the way a human analyst would, paired with a hyperlocal regression that resolves prices down to the street rather than the postcode.
-Free, no signup, with the methodology and the curated pair set both auditable on this page.
+Offrly's differentiator isn't just the point estimate, it's the model architecture: a photo-aware AI that reads each comparable the way a human analyst would, paired with hyperlocal pricing that resolves down to the street rather than the postcode.
+Free, no mandatory signup, with the methodology fully auditable on this page.

 All accuracy claims age quickly as the market moves.
-As fresh HMLR data lands and new pairs are curated, the figures here update.
+As fresh HMLR data lands and new quarterly snapshots resolve, the figures here update.

 Frequently asked questions